-My first encounter with reflexology was about 15 years ago, when suffering from a bout of stress-related insomnia.
-Having tried all sorts of remedies without success, someone suggested reflexology.
-I'd never even heard of it but was desperate and thought, what have I got to lose?
-Surprisingly, it only took one treatment to break the cycle and this lead me to train as a reflexologist.
+My first experience of reflexology was nearly 20 years ago when suffering from a bout of stress-related insomnia.
+Having tried all sorts of treatments without success, someone suggested reflexology.
+I'd never even heard of it but was desperate.
+Amazingly it just took that one session to break the cycle and this inspired me to learn how to do it myself.

 I qualified from the Central London School of Reflexology in 2004.
 Since then I've studied numerous different types and approaches to reflexology which has helped improve my understanding of the therapy, and enabled me to provide the best and most suitable treatments possible.
 Whether it's helping someone overcome a niggling injury, treating a client with a chronic auto-immune condition or just giving a deep, blissful, stress-busting treatment.
 These all require different approaches, techniques and pressures etc.

 There were two methods that have really helped me.
 Dr Jesus Manzanares' 'Manzanares Method' and Spiros Dimitrakoulas' 'Orthopedic Reflexology'.
 'The Manzanares Method' is a very precise method with incredibly detailed reflexology maps.
 It focuses mainly on treating the areas related to the problem as opposed to the whole foot and is backed up by 30 years of scientific study.
 'Orthopedic Reflexology' looks at the mechanics of the foot and how problems with the bones, muscles, ligaments, tendons can affect the body as a whole.